conwayjw97/Image-Colourisation-with-Deep-Learning/meetings/week5.md

 * Plotted the loss for both training and testing images
 * Tried using a higher resolution dataset with images that conform to a more specific category (flowers)
 * Noticed considerable validation improvement with flower dataset
+* Investigated impact of increasing convolutional filters
+* Investigated getting the notebook to run on local GPU
 * Set up Github repository

 ### Minutes